kyq/kyq.github.io/_pages/resources.md

 author_profile: true
 ---

+<Strong>Scan-to-BIM binaries and datasets</Strong>

+Software and datasets for creating BIM models (IFC standard) from point clouds of inhabited buildings.
+You can find the material  <a href="https://datashare.ed.ac.uk/handle/10283/3712"here</a>.

 <strong>Masonry Segmentation CloudCompare plugin</strong>

 Plugin developed as part of the Historic Digital Survey (HDS) research work, which is a tool for CloudCompare that enables the segmentation of dense point clouds (principally from laser scanning) of masonry structures into their individual stones.
 You can find the source code <a href="https://github.com/CyberbuildLab/masonry-cc">here</a>.